 The Winnebago County Juvenile Detention Center is a secure, 48 bed facility housing minors between the ages of 10 and 20 who are awaiting proceedings in Juvenile and, in some circumstances, Adult Court.
-The detention center was built in 1992 and expanded to its current capacity in 1995.
+The detention center was built in 1992 and was expanded to its current capacity in 1995.

-In calendar year 2019, the average daily population was 40.1.
-This was down significantly from 2018 when the facility had an average of 49.4.
-The improvement in the average daily population is attributed to the efforts of the Court, State's Attorney, and Public Defender to handle cases more efficiently.
-Further evidence of those improvements are found in the reduction in the average length of stay from 32 days in 2018 to 27 days in 2019.
+In calendar year 2021, the average daily population was 18.1.
+This was a decrease from 2020 when the facility had an average of 23.6.
+The continued improvement in the average daily population is attributed to the efforts of the Court, State's Attorney and Public Defender working to handle cases more efficiently.
+In addition, some of the decrease in population is

-The Detention Center provides a variety of programming for the minors lodged there.
-Three District 205 special education certified teachers work with the youth on either their home school work or in a core curriculum of Math, English and Geography.
-Outside volunteers and the detention staff supplement the formal education opportunities by teaching art, health, STEM, career exploration and life skills.
+The Detention Center provides a variety of programming for the minors lodged here.
+Rosecrance provides behavioral health services for the minors in detention through a contract with University of Illinois School of Medicine-Rockford.
+In addition, three District 205 special education certified teachers work with the youth on either their home school work or on a core curriculum of Math, English, and Geography.
+In 2020, the District installed Wi-Fi in the building which enables the minors to use tablets for their work now.
+Detention Center staff and outside volunteers supplement their formal education with career exploration, art, and teaching a variety of life skills.